GovHackNZ/govhacknz-data/README.md

 - [Generosity New Zealand](http://generosity.org.nz/) is facilitating a thriving generosity ecosystem.
 They administer grants for organisations looking to make a difference, and have provided data on the products they administer.
 - Inland Revenue have made available some data on donations, split by Territorial Authority (TA)
 - Ministry of Social Development have provided the contract-level data from their [Contract Mapping website](http://www.contractmapping.govt.nz/).
 It is available as a zipped PostgreSQL database dump (depends on PostGis), and as a series of CSV files (one per database table, without geography)
+- Wellington City Council have provided an extract from the WCC rating database displaying property attributes for rateable parcels